EtherDream/ghost6502/README.md

 # Ghost6502

-A JavaScript 6502 emulator driven by built-in functions.
+A JavaScript 6502 simulator driven by built-in functions.

 This project is an experiment in the article "JS Obfuscation: Mining Built-in Functions and Crafting Non-debuggable VMs".

 ## Demo1

-This demo calculates the sum from 1 to 10:
+This demo calculates the sum of numbers from 1 to 10:

 ```javascript
 import OP from './opcode.js'